In This Article

 Recommended For: I always hear artists raving about this museum.

-What we Love: "From ancient artifacts to cutting-edge design, the RISD Museum takes you through time in the most visually inspiring way.
+What I Love: "From ancient artifacts to cutting-edge design, the RISD Museum takes you through time in the most visually inspiring way.
 It’s like stepping into a living art conversation—one that spans continents and centuries."

 • Explore nearly 100,000 artworks across seven departments—including Asian art, contemporary art, textiles, decorative design, and more.